 How should I write prompts for image-related tasks?

-For best results, you can use this prompt formula: persona or context, exact task, image scope, required fields, uncertainty behavior, and exact response shape.
-If you skip any of these, outputs often become inconsistent and you spend more time on trial-and-error.
+For image-related tasks, use this formula: context, exact task, image scope, required fields, uncertainty behavior, and response format.
+If any part is missing, outputs often become inconsistent.

-Receipt example prompt: “You are a finance assistant.
-From this receipt image, extract merchant, date (YYYY-MM-DD), total, tax, currency, and line_items.
-If text is unreadable, return `result: “uncertain”` and ask one clarifying follow-up.
-Return only valid JSON with fields `result`, `evidence`, and `confidence` from 0 to 1.”
+“You are a finance assistant.
+From this receipt image, extract merchant, date in YYYY-MM-DD format, total, tax, currency, and line items.
+If text is unreadable, return result: “uncertain” and ask one clarifying follow-up.
+Return only valid JSON with result, evidence, and confidence from 0 to 1.”

-Chart example prompt: “You are a data analyst.
-From this chart image, extract chart_type, title, x_label, y_label, top_3_trends, and anomalies.
+“You are a data analyst.
+From this chart image, extract chart type, title, x-axis label, y-axis label, top 3 trends, and anomalies.
 If multiple objects appear, prioritize the largest central object unless instructed otherwise.
-Return only valid JSON: `result`, `evidence`, `confidence`.”
+Return only valid JSON with result, evidence, and confidence.”

 What are examples of strong starter prompts for users?